-Include a statement of cash flows cumulatively for the current financial year to date, with a comparative statement for the comparable year-to-date period of the immediately preceding financial year immediately preceding financial year.
-Notes to the interim financial statements General requirements IAS 34.19 If an entity's interim financial statements are in compliance with IAS 34, then disclose that fact.
+Include a statement of cash flows cumulatively for the current financial year to date, with a comparative statement for the comparable year-to-date period of the immediately preceding financial year.

+Notes to the interim financial statements

+General requirements

+IAS 34.19

+If an entity's interim financial statements are in compliance with IAS 34, then disclose that fact.
 A set of interim financial statements is not described as complying with IFRS unless it complies with all the requirements of IFRS.

+IAS 34.16A(a)

+Include a statement that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the last annual financial statements or, if those policies or methods have been changed, then a description of the nature and effect of the change.

+IAS 34.43

-IAS 34.16A(a) Include a statement that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the last annual financial statements or, if those policies or methods have been changed, then a description of the nature and effect of the change.
-IAS 34.43 A change in accounting policy, other than one for which the transition is specified by a new IFRS, is reflected by: restating the financial statements of prior interim reporting periods of the current financial year and the comparable interim reporting periods of any prior financial years that will be restated in the annual financial statements in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors; or when it is impracticable to determine the cumulative effect at the beginning of the financial year of applying a new accounting policy to all prior periods, adjusting the financial statements of prior interim reporting periods of the current financial year, and comparable interim reporting periods of prior financial years to apply the new accounting policy prospectively from the earliest date practicable.
-Unlike in a complete set of financial statements, for condensed interim financial Insights 5.9.60.25 statements there is no explicit requirement to disclose the date on which the condensed interim financial statements were authorised for issue and who gave such authorisation.
+A change in accounting policy, other than one for which the transition is specified by a new IFRS, is reflected by:

+- a. restating the financial statements of prior interim reporting periods of the current financial year and the comparable interim reporting periods of any prior financial years that will be restated in the annual financial statements in accordance with IAS 8; or - b. when it is impracticable to determine the cumulative effect at the beginning of the financial year of applying a new accounting policy to all prior periods, adjusting the financial statements of prior interim reporting periods of the current financial year, and comparable interim reporting periods of prior financial years to apply the new accounting policy prospectively from the earliest date practicable.

+Unlike in a complete set of financial statements, for condensed interim financial statements there is no explicit requirement to disclose the date on which the condensed interim financial statements were authorised for issue and who gave such authorisation.
 However, it may be helpful to disclose the date of authorisation because any event that occurs after that date is not disclosed or adjusted in the condensed financial statements of the current interim period.

-IAS 34 is less specific in respect of the comparative information (both Insights 5.9.70.30 quantitative and narrative) that should be included in the selected explanatory notes.
+IAS 34 is less specific in respect of the comparative information (both quantitative and narrative) that should be included in the selected explanatory notes.
 In our experience, entities generally include both quantitative and narrative comparative information in the explanatory notes because the disclosure is of continuing relevance to the current interim period.
 In our view, management should exercise judgement to decide what comparative information should be included in the explanatory notes.

-The presentation and disclosure requirements of any new standards and Insights 5.9.220.35 interpretations are not directly applicable to the preparation of condensed financial statements unless those new requirements amend IAS 34 itself.
+The presentation and disclosure requirements of any new or revised accounting standards are not directly applicable to the preparation of condensed financial statements unless those new requirements amend IAS 34 itself.
 However, an entity is required to describe the nature and effect of any change, which may result in further disclosure, even in condensed financial statements.